cocos/cocos-docs/en/editor/publish/build-guide.md

 ### Other errors

-If you encounter errors that you cannot resolve on your own, please send feedback to [Cocos Forum](https://discuss.cocos2d-x.org/c/creator/33) with the Creator version, build options configuration, build log file from the build task, and a demo of the reproducible issue.
+If errors are encountered that cannot be resolved, please send feedback to the [Cocos Forum](https://discuss.cocos2d-x.org/c/creator/33) with the Creator version, build options configuration, build log file from the build task, and a demo that reproduces the issue.